The following sections describe WebLogic Messaging Bridge concepts and functionality:

 A messaging bridge connects two actual destinations that are mapped to bridge destinations: a source destination from which messages are received, and a target destination to which messages are sent.

-For JMS messaging products, whether it is a WebLogic JMS implementation or a third-party JMS provider, you need to configure a JMS bridge destination instance for each actual source and target JMS destination being mapped to a messaging bridge.
+For JMS messaging products, whether it is a WebLogic JMS implementation or a third-party JMS provider, configure a JMS bridge destination instance for each actual source and target JMS destination being mapped to a messaging bridge.
 A JMS bridge destination instance defines a unique name for a bridge's source and target destinations within a WebLogic domain; the name of the adapter used to communicate with the specified destination; property information to pass to the adapter (such as Connection URL and Connection Factory JNDI Name), and, optionally, a user name and password.
-See "Create JMS bridge destinations" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+See "Create JMS bridge destinations" in Oracle WebLogic Server Administration Console Help.
 See:

 Interoperating with Different WebLogic Server Releases or Interoperating with Foreign Providers sections for specific configuration requirements and guidelines.

 A messaging bridge instance communicates with the configured source and target bridge destinations.
 For each mapping of a source destination to a target destination, whether it is another WebLogic JMS implementation or a third-party JMS provider, you must configure a messaging bridge instance.
 Each messaging bridge instance defines the source and target destination for the mapping, a message filtering selector, a QOS, transaction semantics, and various reconnection parameters.
-See "Create Messaging Bridge Instances" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+See "Create Messaging Bridge Instances" in Oracle WebLogic Server Administration Console Help.

 The following sections provide information on how to use the Administration Console to configure and manage a messaging bridge: